maikouy/Plot.ly-Challenge/README.md

 -Use otu_labels as the hovertext for the chart.

-3.Create a bubble chart that displays each sample.
+3. Create a bubble chart that displays each sample.

 -Use otu_ids for the x values.
 -Use sample_values for the y values.